api-platform/docs/core/content-negotiation.md

 ## Registering a Custom Serializer

-If you are adding support for a format not supported by default by API Platform nor by the Symfony Serializer Component, you need to create custom encoder, decoder and eventually a normalizer and a denormalizer.
+If you are adding support for a format supported by default neither by API Platform nor by the Symfony Serializer Component, you need to create a custom encoder, decoder and eventually a normalizer and a denormalizer.
 Refer to the Symfony documentation to learn [how to create and register such classes](https://symfony.com/doc/current/cookbook/serializer.html#adding-normalizers-and-encoders).

 API Platform Core will automatically call the serializer with your defined format name (`myformat` in previous examples) as `format` parameter during the deserialization process.
-Then it will return the result to the client with the asked MIME type using its built-in responder.
+It will then return the result to the client with the requested MIME type using its built-in responder.

 ## Writing a Custom Normalizer

 Using composition is the recommended way to implement a custom normalizer.
-You can use the following template to start with your own implementation of `CustomItemNormalizer`:
+You can use the following template to start your own implementation of `CustomItemNormalizer`:

 ```yaml